 Learn the math first.
 Win the spots later.

-Six bite-sized lessons that cover the foundations of tournament poker — pot odds, ranges, player types, and ICM.
-Each one has a plain-English read and a built-in practice drill, so you don't just nod along: you actually try it.
+Bite-sized lessons covering poker foundations — pot odds, ranges, player types, bluffing, raise-vs-call theory — plus a full tournament track (ICM, bubble play, satellite math, bounty/PKO math, final table dynamics).
+Each lesson has a plain-English read and a built-in practice drill, so you don't just nod along: you actually try it.

 The trainer and chart viewer stay free up to your daily quota.
 Lessons + practice drills unlock with Pro.